 - At Thorpedene, the teachers regularly assess the needs of all children.
-This information is used by staff to build a detailed knowledge of each pupil's strengths and areas for development. - Progress is carefully tracked and discussed during pupil progress meetings, moderation and book scrutinies, which are held regularly throughout the year by members of SLT. - Some children with additional needs may need the support of an individual support plan (ISP) with specific, ore targeted outcomes to enable staff to not only support the child, but also to track their progress more closely. - Target's of ISP's are reviewed regularly by staff involving the child and parent.
-This is monitored closely by the SENCo who provided additional support where required.
+This information is used by staff to build a detailed knowledge of each pupil's strengths and areas for development. - Progress is carefully tracked and discussed during pupil progress meetings, moderation and book scrutiny, which are held regularly throughout the year by members of SLT. - Some children with additional needs may need the support of an individual support plan (ISP) with specific, ore targeted outcomes to enable staff to not only support the child, but also to track their progress more closely. - ISP targets are reviewed regularly by staff involving the child and parent.
+This is monitored closely by the SENCO who provides additional support where required.